Assessing Ecosystem Modeling

 climate change, conservation planning, Decision support tool, Ecosystem models, larval assessment, physical oceanography, pollution/contaminant management, population connectivity

-This project is determining where the corals in different mesophotic and deepwater populations in the Gulf of Mexico originated from, which is critical information for conserving and restoring these important habitats that were damaged by the Deepwater Horizon Oil Spill.
+This project determined where the corals in different mesophotic and deepwater populations in the Gulf of Mexico originated from, which is critical information for conserving and restoring these important habitats that were damaged by the Deepwater Horizon oil spill.

 Dolphin Tags